karthiksathishjeemain/Nugget_Assignment/README.md

 ## Future Improvements
 1. The while scraping the contents, use a image reading model as most of the menu section are in images for many restaurants
 2. Replace the Llama model from Groq to Huggingface to remove the free token restrictions.

+### Note:
+If you change the collection name in `vector_db\store.py` then remember to change the collection name in `rag\tool_knowledge_base.py` as well at line number 43.

+### References and help taken:
+I have taken help from Langchain Docs and for generating Docstrings for each function,and the data cleainng algorithm, I have taken help from Claude LLM.